evergreen-ci/evergreen/graphql/README.md

 In general, you can reference this [guide](https://yelp.github.io/graphql-guidelines/nullability.html#summary) for nullability.
 Some callouts from this guide:

+- Lists should not be null.
 - Items contained within lists should not be null.
-- Lists should not be null.
 - Booleans should not be null.
 If you have a third state to represent, consider using an enum.
+You may also want to consider if the boolean field has the potential to evolve into something more complex, such as in the example described [here](https://www.teamten.com/lawrence/programming/prefer-enums-over-booleans.html).

 These principles apply generally, but you may encounter situations where you'll want to deviate from these rules.
 Think carefully about marking fields as non-nullable, because if we query for a non-nullable field and get null as a response it will break parts of the application.

 ### Writing GraphQL tests

-You can add tests to the `/tests` directory.
+You can add tests to the `tests/` directory.
 The folder is structured as the following:

 ```
 .